cszhilu1998/MW-ISPNet/README.md

 # MW-ISPNet

-This is the official PyTorch implement of MW-ISPNet.
-Our Team recieved a Winner award in the AIM 2020 Learned Image ISP challenge (ECCVW 2020).
+This is the official PyTorch implementation  of MW-ISPNet.
+Our team received a Winner award in the AIM 2020 Learned Image ISP challenge (ECCVW 2020).

 See more details from [paper](https://arxiv.org/pdf/2011.04994.pdf).